muratk5n/thirdwave/en/README.md

 ---

 The map shared [before](https://pbs.twimg.com/media/FCtre5sWEAgFFp9?format=png&name=small) says sunlight radiation at maximum is ~300 W/m2.
+The number  ~1000 W/m2
-The number we used before is widely known, Wikipedia has it too, ~1000 W/m2, sun at its zenith, an ideal situation.
+we used previously is widely known, sun at its zenith, an ideal situation.
 For daily calculations you factor in sun availability, less direct sunlight, etc, you can probably arrive at the numbers seen in that map.
 For more accurate, region specific calculations that need a simple, daily number, I'd go with that map.

 ---